 - IT perspective

-- Discuss the “need for action” for the company and identify main points
+- Discussion of the need for action for the company and identification of priorities

-- Derive first top-level recommendations for GDPR compliance implementation
+- Derivation of initial top-level recommendations for the implementation of GDPR compliance

-We offer these GDPR Briefing workshops in cooperation with lawyers.
+We offer these GDPR briefing workshops in collaboration with lawyers.

 Step 2 – Define

-In the next step the different perspectives of GDPR should be considered in more detail.
-Besides changes to contracts or end user license agreements on the legal perspective or the installation of new roles (e.g. a data protection officer) and the necessary overhaul of (especially) end user business processes one needs to check the readiness of the existing IT landscape for GDPR:
+The next step should be to take a closer look at the various perspectives of the GDPR.
+In addition to amending contracts or end-user license agreements from a legal perspective or installing new roles (e.g. a data protection officer) and the necessary revision of (in particular) end-user business processes, the readiness of the existing IT landscape for GDPR must also be reviewed:

-- Analysis of the IT landscape regarding GDPR (in particular Article 30)
+- Analysis of the IT landscape with regard to GDPR (in particular Article 30)

-- Evaluation of the GDPR Readiness from the perspective of IT
+- Assessment of GDPR readiness from an IT perspective

-- Recommendations for the implementation of GDPR with focus on IT
+- Recommendations for implementing the GDPR with a focus on IT

-These “GDPR Readiness Checks” are usually performed in short-time projects and are used to prepare the final step.
+These “GDPR Readiness Checks” are usually carried out in short-term projects and serve to prepare for the final step.

-Finally, recommendations and defined measures need implementation.
-This should be based on a project plan derived from a “GDPR Readiness Check” and encompasses points like:
+Finally, the recommendations and defined measures must be implemented.
+This should be based on a project plan derived from a “GDPR Readiness Check” and include the following points:

-- Set up and enhance the EAM tool for the GDPR use case
+- Setting up and expanding the EAM tool for the GDPR use case

 - Applications and how they process business data

-- Servers where applications are deployed and their physical location
+- Servers on which the applications are deployed and their physical location

-- How applications support business capabilities and organizational units
+- How applications support business functions and organizational units

-- Automate updates for these data in the EAM tool
+- Automated updates for this data in the EAM tool

-- Name responsibilities and incorporate the EAM tool in GDPR compliance processes
+- Designate responsibilities and integrate the EAM tool into GDPR compliance processes

-When it comes to the setup of an EAM tool as the “golden source” for GDPR compliance there is always one reason that hinders quick results – the amount of data to be collected about the existing IT landscape.
+When it comes to setting up an EAM tool as a “golden resource” for GDPR compliance, there is always one reason that prevents quick results – the amount of data to be collected about the existing IT landscape.

-We offer various “remedies” for this particular obstacle which automatically read a specific part of the IT landscape and make it visible in EAM tools – and thus accountable in terms of GDPR:
+For this hurdle, we offer various “workarounds” that automatically read out a certain part of the IT landscape and make it visible in EAM tools – and thus GDPR-compliant:

-- Landscape Analzer for SAP: This tool reads the basic data about entire ABAP-based SAP landscapes (systems, clients, interfaces).
-We are currently working on an enhancement to also gather interfaces between SAP systems and non-SAP systems using SAP PI.
+- Landscape Analyzer for SAP: This tool reads the basic data of entire ABAP-based SAP landscapes (systems, clients, interfaces).
+We are currently working on an extension to also capture interfaces between SAP systems and non-SAP systems via SAP PI.

-- AWS integration: Servers running as virtual machines in the Amazon cloud (Elastic Cloud Compute [EC2] service of the Amazon Web Services) can be read via this tool and automatically imported in an EAM tool.
+- AWS integration: Servers running as virtual machines in the Amazon Cloud (Elastic Cloud Compute [EC2] service of Amazon Web Services) can be read out via this tool and automatically imported into an EAM tool.